tooevangelist/flexible-jekyll/_posts/2021-02-02-speakers-guide.md

 * Ciro Continisio, Developer Advocate at Unity Technologies - Building Curiosity: Making feature demos actually interesting

 June 24 - KPIs for devrel
-* this slot is open for you
-* this slot is open for you
+* Alyss Noland, Senior Developer Advocate at Box - Metrics aren't your north star
+* Someone from Orbit - topic TBA
-* this slot is open for you
+* This slot is open, want to speak?

 July 8 - public speaking for programmers, part 3
 * Suyash Joshi, Developer Advocate and SPM for Oracle Cloud - Storytelling for technical speakers
+* This slot is open, want to speak?
+* This slot is open, want to speak?

+July 22 - developer blogs and youtube channels
+* Viktor Gamov, Developer Advocate at Confluent - I’m not a YouTuber; come and learn how you can be one, or die trying
-* this slot is open for you
+* This slot is open, want to speak?
-* this slot is open for you
+* This slot is open, want to speak?

-July 22 or 29 - we can have an event around the topic you're passionate to drive forward
+August... shall we do meetups in August? ;-)

 *NOTE:* If you need help with starting a community meetup of your own, perhaps we can help.
 See [readme.md](/README.md)

 ## These are some of our past online events:
 Find presentations and discussion panels at [youtube.com/devrelevents](https://www.youtube.com/devrelevents)

+May 27 - online conferences that make sense
+* Neringa Young, founder of BuildStuff.events - How to sell your virtual event?
+* Lerika Mallaeva, founder of DevGAMM - Moving my conference online: do's and don'ts
+* Robin Moffatt, Senior Developer Advocate at Confluent - I'm not a YouTuber; come and learn how you can not be one too

 May 13 - Theme: public speaking for programmers
 * Laura Silvanavičiūtė, Frontend Software Engineer at Swedbank - How to become a speaker 101